Income

 - Income from an interest in an estate or trust.

-If you considered a particular item of income to be gross income for federal tax purposes, regardless of whether you ultimately paid taxes on the item, you should disclose the source of the item on your Financial Disclosure Statement.
+If you consider a particular item of income to be gross income for federal tax purposes, regardless of whether you ultimately paid taxes on the item, you should disclose the source of the item on your Financial Disclosure Statement.

 If the funds are gross income as defined in the Internal Revenue Code, you must disclose the source of the income on your FDS.
 Some of these items may be gross income.
 For example, unemployment benefits are generally gross income.
 For guidance on this question, you may wish to contact the IRS or a tax professional.